It's Good You're Bored at the Symphony, Actually

 “It’s a little slow but -”

-Never mind that I myself usually zone out a bit at shows and I still go to them.
+Never mind that I usually zone out a bit at shows and I still go to them.

 Never mind that we all agree, when asked, that a bit of boredom is good for the soul.